p4-team/ctf/2017-04-21-plaidctf/sha4/README.md

 ```

 Is vulnerable to race condition and template injection.
-We can first send a valid input that passes the `is_unsafe` and a malicious input that injects the template while `is_unsafe` is running with the valid input.
+We can first send a valid input that passes the `is_unsafe` check and then a malicious input that injects the template.
+The contents of the file will be overwritten for the first execution so it will actually evaluate the malicious payload.

 But in order to do that we need 2 different inputs that produce the same `hash`: